kondwa/TDS/README.md

 # TDS
- An android app I creating following a paid lesson online.
+ An android app I creating following a paid lesson online offered by learnfly.com